psctoolkit/psctoolkit/README.md

 ```bash
 git submodule update --init --recursive
 ```
+or to execute ```git pull``` inside each of the folders to synchronize to the latest version.

-Otherwise, the easiest way is to download the latest **stable release**.
+**Warning:** the various submodules point to mutually compatible versions of the library.
+Branch switching and pull operations could damage compatibility, especially moving into development branches.
+The easiest way is to download the latest **stable release**.
 This contains all versions of the packages that can be compiled together.

+## How to install

+The possible installation order are:

+1) PSBLAS -> PSBLAS-EXT -> AMG4PSBLAS -> SUNDIALS
+2) PSBLAS -> AMG4PSBLAS

+Each of the libraries contains its own installation instructions.
+See information on [https://psctoolkit.github.io/libraries/](https://psctoolkit.github.io/libraries/).

 ## How to cite